ERNICommunity/angular-starter-project/README.md

 You can configure Prettier by changing the file `.prettierrc.js`.
 More information can be found here: https://prettier.io/docs/en/configuration.html

+To make Prettier ignore files or directories, just add them to the file `.prettierignore`.

 In order to be able to run Prettier and TSLint without conflict, `tslint-config-prettier` has been added to this project (https://github.com/prettier/tslint-config-prettier).

 There is still the possibility, that there are some rules in TSLint which conflict with Prettier.